ah1996/Analysis-of-Tea-Exporting-Countries/README.md

 # 📊 Analysis of Tea Exporting Countries

 ## Overview
-his project presents an interactive dashboard analyzing the performance of tea-exporting countries worldwide.
+this project presents an interactive dashboard analyzing the performance of tea-exporting countries worldwide.
 The analysis leverages key performance indicators (KPIs), trend analysis, and comparative insights to highlight global tea export dynamics between 2014 and 2023.

 ## 🧹  Data Cleaning
  load data in Power BI: